Andrew Augustin: Educator

-Augustin’s first teaching opportunity was in 2010 working with middle and high school students for an after-school comic and manga class program.
+Augustin's first teaching opportunity was in 2010 working with middle and high school students for an after-school comic and manga class program.
 He then was an instructor in the Kids N Technology program for elementary-aged children.
 In 2012, he was an E4 Youth high school program instructor, and four years later, he taught at Girls Make Games, an educational program that showcases the gaming industry to females to demonstrate what job opportunities exist for them in the world of video gaming.

 Andrew applied his prior teaching experiences to the classroom full-time in 2018 when he taught animation, video game design, and graphic design at Andy Dekaney High School in Spring, Texas for the next three years.
-(Prior to entering the classroom to teach, Andrew worked at Aristocrat Gaming Technologies as a Tech Artist and Illustrator on various casino games for Vegas, Macao and others from 2016-2018.)
+(Prior to entering the classroom to teach, Andrew worked at Aristocrat Gaming Technologies as a Tech Artist and Illustrator on various casino games for Vegas, Macao and others from 2016 to 2018.)
 His motivation for teaching at Dekaney, a minority-majority school, came from his experiences being one of only two or three Black people on 100-plus-person game development teams.

 Certain barriers prohibit minority students who are interested in becoming a developer from pursuing that career path.
 It's a problem partially perpetuated, Augustin believes, by a lack of exposure: "I thought it was pretty cool that they're able to see somebody that looks like them in an industry that they enjoy playing, but they never really thought about being a part of."
 During his teaching tenure, several students told Augustin they plan to pursue game design careers, and some have gone on to receive scholarships from art schools.